9 Simple Tips for a Faster Wi-Fi Network

-If you have an older version, consider an upgrade.
+If you have an older version, consider upgrading your router.
 If you’re renting your router and modem, it makes sense financially to purchase a router.
 You can get a good one for about $100.
 Plus, the firmware on rental units is often inferior.

 Give Your Computer a Boost

-If you upgrade your router but your computer is more than two or three years old, its wireless adapter may not be compatible with your speedy new router.
+If you upgrade your router but your computer is more than two or three years old its wireless adapter may not be compatible with your speedy new router.
 To reap the benefits of an 802.11ac router on an old computer, look into a USB 802.11ac wireless adapter.
 Just slip the adapter into a USB port on your computer and enter your router’s password when prompted.
-These adapters are available at big box stores and online for $20 to $100.

 Buy a Wireless Range Extender

-Routers broadcast pretty well up to about 150 ft., beyond which the signal gets weak.
-But this depends on your walls and other obstructions.
-For a large area, or if you have thick walls, you can buy a wireless range extender to boost your signal.
-Range extenders pick up the signal from your router and rebroadcast it.
-Like your router, a range extender should be elevated and in the open.
+Most modern routers broadcast pretty well up to about 150 feet.
+Beyond that distance, the signal can drop off pretty fast depending on the amount of walls and other obstructions it has to travel through.
+To cover a large area you can buy a wireless range extender and boost your signal.
+Range extenders pick up the signal from your router and rebroadcast it from their location.
+Like your router, a range extender should be elevated and positioned out in the open.
 Be sure the extender you purchase is compatible with your router’s WLAN standard.
 A range extender has the advantage of being able to connect to your current system.
 The downside is that the rebroadcast signal is only about half the bandwidth of your router.
 Range extenders cost anywhere from $20 to $125.